 The Process of Painting ‘Namesake’

-The original is currently in New York City, and will be showing in the Audubon Artist’s 79th Exhibition at the Salmagundi Club on 5th Ave. from Oct.
+The showed in New York City for the Audubon Artist’s 79th Exhibition at the Salmagundi Club on 5th Ave. from Oct.
 25-Nov.
 5, 2021.
-It is for sale through the show, and will return to my online gallery inventory after it comes home.
-In the meantime, prints are available 🙂

 And, here’s a page at FB about the name from the National Park Service: Buffalo National River